TassianaMilka/Live/Alura+Fiap/ [Semana Carreira Tech] O Mundo Dev: Graduação e Perspectivas /README.md

 3.Changes;

-4.Historically from a few simple creations, it has obtained the operation of companies such as Meta and Amazon.
+4.Historically from a few simple creations, it has obtained the operation of companies such as Meta and Amazon;

 5.Technology has room for everyone.